 In the past 61 years, many drivers have shown their performance in the speedway.

 Many of them built records and broke records.
-Some of them made footprints as a legend.
-Only twelve driver won the Daytona 500 titles at least 2 times.
+Some of them made footprints as a legend and some of the great riders who are good but never won a daytona 500.
+Only 12 drivers won the Daytona 500 titles at least 2 times.

 Best Riders in The History of Daytona 500

 If anyone as that, who has won Daytona 500 most?